A Quick Guide to Inclusive Design

-One of my first user research sessions at USDS was with a Veteran who has Parkinson’s.
-He apologized the whole session for forgetting our questions–and because he had trouble using the computer mouse, he said he probably wasn’t the best person to get feedback from.
-I told him that he’s exactly who we want to make sure our site works for.
-Our entire design team agreed and collectively made it a priority to ensure we were deliberate in our research, design, and content practices.
-As a parting gesture from my tour of duty with USDS, I am sharing some of our best practices for the broader design community.
+One of my first user research sessions at U.S. Digital Service was with a Veteran who has Parkinson’s disease.
+He apologized the whole session because he had trouble using his computer mouse and kept forgetting our questions — he said he probably wasn’t the best person to get feedback from.
+I reassured him that he’s exactly who our site should work for.

-If you’ve ever applied for federal healthcare, jobs, visas, student loans, small business loans, or other benefits, you know it can be hard.
+If you’ve ever applied for federal healthcare, jobs, visas, student loans, small business loans, rental assistance, disaster relief, unemployment, or other benefits, you know it can be hard.
 For some people, it’s just about slogging through a long application or making sense of dense instructions.
 But the reality is that most people face additional obstacles.
-We have to do the hard work to understand these obstacles so we can design better solutions.
-Because good design is design that works for everyone.
-Designing for inclusion isn’t just about accessibility or section 508 compliance, it’s about the whole experience.

 Understanding the range of contexts our users come from is key to designing quality government digital experiences.